izzyyhh/orderboy/readme.md

 # Orderboy
-Simple order app counting the price of the prodcuts selected and payed written in elm.
+Simple order app calculating the price of the prodcuts selected and payed written in elm.
 by Philine & Izzy

 ## Compilation